redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 This tutorial will show you how to build an API using Node.js and Redis Stack.

 We'll be using [Express](https://expressjs.com/) and [Redis OM](https://github.com/redis/redis-om-node) to do this.
 I’m assuming that you know a bit of Express as it's a pretty established framework.
-However, I’m not using Express in a particularly sophisticated way so a basic understanding is plenty.
-In fact, you’ll probably be fine even if you haven’t used it before.
-The part you're likely not familiar with is Redis OM, which is exactly what we’re here to cover!
+However, I’m not using Express in a particularly sophisticated way so a basic understanding will be plenty.
+In fact, you’ll probably be fine even if you never used it.
+The part you're likely not familiar with is Redis OM.
+Fear not!
+This is exactly what we’re here to cover!

 The API we'll be building is a simple and relatively RESTful API that reads, writes, and finds data on persons—first name, last name, age, that sort of thing.
-And it'll do simple location tracking feature just for a little bit of extra interest.
+And we'll add a simple location tracking feature just for a bit of extra interest.

 But before we start with the coding, let's start with a description of what Redis OM *is*.